patnala-varalakshmi/patnala-varalakshmi/README.md

 ## What I’m Working on Right Now 🔥

-- AWS Certified Solutions Architect
+- AWS Solutions Architect Certification

 To know more about me professionally, You can connect me at - [LinkedIn](https://www.linkedin.com/in/varalakshmipatnala)